 Gaining backlinks from high authority websites is important because search engines won’t count a link from just any random website towards PageRank.

-Search engines look at the patterns of the link (whether its coming from a website that’s somewhat relevant to your site), link authority (relevancy and age of the referring link), and the age of the domain which a backlink is coming from.
+Search engines look at the patterns of the link (whether it’s coming from a website that’s somewhat relevant to your site), link authority (relevancy and age of the referring link), and the age of the domain in which a backlink is coming from.

 All those factors determine whether or not a backlink can be considered quality.
 The higher the quality of a backlink, the more it’ll be counted towards PageRank.

 Types of links